Nonlinear Information Bottleneck: Proposed Approach

-Unfortunately, in many cases this optimization problem is intractable.
-This is due to the difficulty of computing the integral in \cref{eq:integral-2} and the MI terms of \cref{eq:overview-LIB}.
-However, one can perform approximate IB by minimizing an upper bound on $\LIB$.
-Here we derive such an upper bound, and show how it can be optimized.
+In this parametric setting, we seek parameter values that maximize $\LIB(\theta)$.
+Unfortunately, this optimization problem is usually intractable due to the difficulty of computing the integrals in Equation \eqref{eq:integral-2} and in the MI terms of Equation \eqref{eq:overview-LIB}.
+Nonetheless, it is possible to carry out an approximate form of IB by maximizing a tractable lower bound on $\LIB$, which we now derive.

-First, consider some parameterized conditional probability $P_\phi(y|m)$ of output given bottleneck, where $\phi$ is a vector of parameters.
-For \emph{any} such $P_\phi(y|m)$, the non-negativity of KL divergence defines a `variational' lower-bound on the second MI term in \cref{eq:overview-LIB},
+First, consider any conditional probability $P_\phi(y|m)$ of outputs given bottleneck variable, where $\phi$ is a vector of parameters, which we call the \emph{(variational) decoding map}.
+Given $P_\phi(y|m)$, the non-negativity of KL divergence leads to the following {variational} lower bound on the first MI term in Equation \eqref{eq:overview-LIB},

-For this reason, we call $P_\phi(y|m)$ the \emph{variational decoding map}.
-This variational decoding map serves as a tractable approximation to the difficult-to-compute `optimal' decoding map $Q_\theta(y|m)$.
-This provides us with the following upper bound on the IB objective,

-The entropy term $H(Q(Y))$ does not depend on the parameter values, and is thus irrelevant for optimization.
-The cross-entropy term can be estimated easily from data, as we show below.
-Finally, consider minimizing the RHS above as a function of $\phi$.
-Note that this is equivalent to minimizing the KL divergence between $P_\phi(y|m)$ and $Q_\theta(y|m)$ (\cref{eq:decoder-bound-kl-line}), and will therefore select the $P_\phi(y|m)$ which is `closest' to the optimal decoder map $Q_\theta(y|m)$ within the parametric family.

-The main remaining challenge is to estimate the first MI term in $\LIB$, $I_\theta(X;M)$.
-We now provide a tractable upper bound on this MI term that is based on two assumptions.